ardakdemir/ardakdemir.github.io/pages/gsoc.md

 ### Community Bonding Period (6 - 27 May)

 I have started connecting with other GSoC students and exploring the open source community.
-I had